-Driven To Write’s resident Jaguariste remembers a more innocent time when life and advertising met, sniffed one another before hurriedly going their separate ways
+Reflections on Jaguar’s XJ: DTW’s resident Jaguariste remembers a time when life and advertising met, sniffed one another before hurriedly going their separate ways.

-A old Jaguar print ad from 1978 featured a young schoolboy staring through the window of a showroom at a contemporary XJ.
-His hand presses against the glass as he stares longingly towards the object of his fancy.
-The tagline simply reads; ‘Someday, someday’.
+A old Jaguar print advertisement from 1978 featured a young schoolboy staring through the window of a showroom at a contemporary XJ saloon.
+His hand presses against the glass as he stares longingly towards the object of his desire.
+The tagline simply reads; “Someday, someday”.

-As I stood outside the window that evening, my grimy road-bike in hand, LED lights glimmering faintly, while the rain gently pattered about me and uninterested commuters trudged tube-wards, I realised that after all these years I had become that boy.
-Standing outside in the rain… I began to feel self-conscious, ever so slightly foolish.
+As I stood outside the window that evening, my grimy road-bike in hand, LED lights glimmering faintly, while the rain gently pattered about me and uninterested commuters trudged tubewards, I realised that after all these years I had become the middle aged version of that boy, still standing outside in the rain… I began to feel self-conscious, ever so slightly foolish.

-‘Knightsbridge was never really my style anyway’ I reflected as I clipped back on to my road bike and wheeled homewards.
-The rain got worse near Brixton – I was thoroughly soaked through by the time I got in…
+“Knightsbridge was never really my style anyway” I reflected as I clipped back on to my road bike and wheeled homewards.
+The rain worsened as I neared Brixton.
+I was thoroughly soaked through by the time I got in…

-This piece dates from October 2009 and originally appeared in another publication.
+This piece dates from October 2009 and originally appeared in Car Magazine Online.